My Account Outage Center Apply for Service

 RECENT GRANT RECIPIENTS

-Chatham Education Foundation – $3,000 to purchase books for the foundation’s “Books on Break” program.
+Chatham Education Foundation – $3,000 to purchase new, high-interest books for the “Books on Break” program, which provides books to students over summer break.

-Lee County High School JROTC – $3,000 to help cover the costs associated with hosting the annual JROTC Military Ball.
+Lee County High School JROTC – $3,000 to help cover costs of the annual Military Ball.

 Past Recipients: